stphncrt/BookForum-VanillaJS/README.md

 - Display books in DOM with image and hover effect
 - Click on a book and see the details
 - Searching other books of the author.(prospective)

+## Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.

+  1. Fork the Project
+  2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+  3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+  4. Push to the Branch (git push origin feature/AmazingFeature)
+  5. Open a Pull Request

 ## License